IBM-Bluemix-Docs/IoT/reference/security/set_up_policies.md

 # Configuring security policies
 {: #set_up_policies.md}

-**New Watson IoT Platform services are delivered secure out of the box by mandating that all devices connect over TLS**.
+**When an organization is created, only secure connections using TLSv1.2 or TLSv1.1 are allowed**.
 When an advanced security plan (ASP) is used for an organization, a security analyst can configure connection security policies and blacklists or whitelists.
 When a standard plan is used, the analyst can configure settings that have fewer options and cannot configure blacklists or whitelists.

 For information about using APIs to manage policies, see [IBM Watson IoT Platform Risk Management APIs ![External link icon](../../../../icons/launch-glyph.svg)](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002/riskmgmt.html){: new_window}.